mwvgroup/pwv_kpno/1.0.0/validation/html/_sources/pwv_modeling.rst.txt

 day or longer where there are no modeled PWV values are shown in the top panel in grey.
 The geographic proximity of these locations means that the primary difference in PWV between locations is due to differences in altitude.
-Measurements taken at Kitt Peak National Observatory begin in March of 2015.
+Measurements were taken at Kitt Peak National Observatory begin in March of 2015.

 .. rst-class:: validation_figure
 .. figure::  _static/modeled_vs_measured_pwv.png